What does it take to build a truly successful marketing team? Not just one that moves with the times, but one that’s always a step ahead.

 It’s not easy to succeed in the world of social media — millions of brands are trying to make their mark every day.
 And though your Content Managers can create all sorts of online content, social media requires a different approach and a special skill set.

 These days, sharing updates on social media platforms is not enough to acquire the online traction you need to succeed.
 Instead, you need to develop creative and relevant content that allows your brand to stand out from the crowd — establishing a trendy and informed online presence that consumers connect with.

-A Social Media Manager should be able to handle content on various social media platforms — such as Facebook, Instagram, LinkedIn, Twitter, Pinterest, and more.
+A Social Media Manager should be able to handle content on various social media platforms — such as Facebook, TikTok, Instagram, LinkedIn, Twitter, Pinterest, and more.
 In addition to writing meaningful and engaging captions, they must create attention-grabbing photo and video content that intrigues potential customers.

-Additionally, a Social Media Manager should take responsibility for scheduling social media posts and maintaining your online presence.
+Additionally, a Social Media Marketer should take responsibility for scheduling social media posts and maintaining your online presence.
 This also includes managing paid ads on platforms like Facebook, LinkedIn, and Instagram — which require a good deal of knowledge about social media analytics.

 A good Social Media Manager combines creativity and a forward-thinking approach with a real interest in data and analytics.

 How Big Should A Successful Marketing Team Be?